whalend/BRU_roots/production_turnover.md

     ## fixed-effect model matrix is rank deficient so dropping 1 column / coefficient

 ![](production_turnover_files/figure-gfm/depth%20avg%20root%20diameter%20with%20LAI-1.png)<!-- -->![](production_turnover_files/figure-gfm/depth%20avg%20root%20diameter%20with%20LAI-2.png)<!-- -->![](production_turnover_files/figure-gfm/depth%20avg%20root%20diameter%20with%20LAI-3.png)<!-- -->![](production_turnover_files/figure-gfm/depth%20avg%20root%20diameter%20with%20LAI-4.png)<!-- -->

+In the LAI subset, LAI, clipping, and composition all have an effect, with clipping and higher LAI having smaller average root diameter.
+How much might the correlation between clipped treatment and LAI be influencing each other?

 <!-- #### Summed root diameter -->